FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/4a-Velocity_PID.md

 }
 ```

 One thing to notice is that we do **not** define an end condition for our velocity PID.
 This is typically because we don't actually want to end our velocity PID automatically, since the purpose of it is to **maintain** a certain velocity, not accomplish a single motion.
 The velocity PID will be frequently cancelled by how we set up our commands.
 We will see this in a moment.
-Before we do that, we will cover how to implement the subsytem for SPARK MAX PID.
+Before we do that, we will cover how to implement the subsystem for SPARK MAX PID.

 ## SPARK MAX PID